news

 ADVERTISEMENT

-She has been experiencing homelessness for over two years.
+48-year-old Cass has been homeless for over two years.
 She tells Mamamia that her tonsil cancer diagnosis was the catalyst.

 "I had been receiving chemotherapy, I was too sick to work as a result of that and times were tough.
 I'm also a single mum to my two amazing children, and with rental increases, I knew it was going to be impossible to afford anything, I was already relying completely on Centrelink.
 My health complications just kept piling up.
 It destroyed my mental health," she explains.